-The reason for this problem lies, among other problems, in the non-uniqueness of the probability density function, cf. Definition 1.12.
+Showing this property is particularly hard due to the non-uniqueness of the probability density function, cf. Definition 1.12.
 Hence, we would have to find a suitable probability density function across the sequence of random variables.

 Incorporating the probability function, we obtain a more strict and more easily provable convergence criterion: